 • Bible integration throughout curriculum and subject matter.

 • Demonstrate knowledge and understanding of subject matter content.
-(General math, Pre-Algebra, Algebra 1, Algebra 2, Geometry, and Pre-Calculus.)
+(General math, Pre-Algebra, Algebra 1, Algebra 2, Geometry)

 • Apply appropriate instructional accommodations for students as needed.